HUMOF: Human Motion Forecasting in Interactive Social Scenes: Abstract

 \section{Abstract}

-Complex scenes present significant challenges for predicting human behaviour due to the abundance of interaction information, such as human-human and human-environment interactions.
-These factors complicate the analysis and understanding of human behaviour, thereby increasing the uncertainty in forecasting human motions.
+Complex dynamic scenes present significant challenges for predicting human behavior due to the abundance of interaction information, such as human-human and human-environment interactions.
+These factors complicate the analysis and understanding of human behavior, thereby increasing the uncertainty in forecasting human motions.
 Existing motion prediction methods thus struggle in these complex scenarios.
-In this paper, we propose an effective method for human motion forecasting in interactive scenes.
+In this paper, we propose an effective method for human motion forecasting in dynamic scenes.
 To achieve a comprehensive representation of interactions, we design a hierarchical interaction feature representation so that high-level features capture the overall context of the interactions, while low-level features focus on fine-grained details.
 Besides, we propose a coarse-to-fine interaction reasoning module that leverages both spatial and frequency perspectives to efficiently utilize hierarchical features, thereby enhancing the accuracy of motion predictions.
-Our method achieves state-of-the-art performance across four public datasets. \textbf{Code will be released when this paper is published.}
+Our method achieves state-of-the-art performance across four public datasets.
+The source code will be available at \url{https://github.com/scy639/HUMOF}.